Probing pre-supernova mass loss in double-peaked Type Ibc supernovae from the Zwicky Transient Facility: Mass-loss scenarios

 \section{Mass-loss scenarios}

 In the previous sections, we presented the results from the analysis of our double-peaked Type Ibc(BL) sample that included lightcurve and spectral properties.
 In this section, we try to understand the physical process that gave rise to the first peak.
-The early bump is most likely due to interaction with the external stellar material that is part of the extended bound envelope of the star or unbound material ejected in a pre-SN mass loss event.
-The observed properties of the sample provide a unique opportunity to understand the late-time stellar evolution.
+The early bump is most likely due to interaction with the external stellar material that is part of the extended bound envelope of a massive star or unbound material ejected in a pre-SN mass loss event.
+There are other evidences for CSM interaction for some of the SNe in our sample.
+For example, \citet{Jacobson2022b} measured a CSM mass of $0.3-1.6 \times 10^{-3}$ \Msun\ that extends upto $5 \times 10^{14}$ cm.
+Luminous x-Ray and radio counterparts were observed for SN 2020bvc \citep{Ho2020}. \citet{Irani2022} predicts the presence of C/O-rich CSM at $2-5 \times 10^{14}$ cm based on early-time spectra.
+Similarly, early-time spectra for SN 2019dge \citep{Yao2020} was used to constrain the distance of He-rich CSM at $\gtrsim 3 \times 10^{13}$ cm.
+The sample provides a unique opportunity to understand the origin of the CSM from late-time stellar evolution.
 There are different theoretical models for possible pre-SN mass loss.
 In this section, we explore these scenarios and compare them to the observations.